In honor of the Milwaukee Bucks NBA Finals appearance we're resharing this story about the team's one-time home, the Bradley Center.

 Standing in the penthouse – the highest point you can access inside the BMO Harris Bradley Center – and gazing down about 13 stories through the metal grate beneath your feet, the view down to the Bucks playing floor is stunning.

 For some it might be vertigo-inducing, but the view made me philosophical about Milwaukee’s pro sports arena.
-Opened in 1988, this place – built to arena design standards of 30 years ago and tailored to an NHL team that never arrived – is most likely doomed.
+Opened in 1988, this place – built to arena design standards of 30 years ago and tailored to an NHL team that never arrived – was demolished in 2019.

 I was up there amid the roof structure with a team of folks from the BMOHBC on the day that Gov. Scott Walker signed into law the financing plan for a new Bucks arena to be built, most likely, next door.